haskellfoundation/hs-opt-handbook.github.io/src/glossary.rst

       We say that ``x`` is *shared* in this program because each of the three references of ``x`` refer to the ``x`` defined in the ``let``.
 If ``x`` is not shared that the list ``[1..n]`` would be allocated *for each* reference of ``x``.
-Thus, sharing is fundamental to performance oriented Haskell because it reduces allocations, leverages call-by-need, and saves work.
+Sharing is fundamental to performance oriented Haskell because it reduces allocations, leverages call-by-need, and saves work.

    Shotgun Debugging : Debugging